 Is there provision for this in a clause in the Employment Contract ? or is there a custom and practice with the particular employer to do so? needs to be assessed to answer this.

 How do I claim for an accident at work?

 An initial step for any injured party who wishes to initiate a personal injury* claim is to make an application to the Board after sending the letter of claim to the party allegedly responsible for the accident.
 The Personal Injuries Assessment Board is a statutory body that carries out its own private, independent assessment of a person’s personal injury* claim.
 It will not assess claims regarding the provision of any medical or surgical procedure in relation to a person, or the provision of any medical advice or treatment to a person.

 A purely paper-based system, it never carries out oral hearings but assesses claims with regard to medical evidence, such as the medical report furnished by the injured party to the Board.

 If the person who caused the injury consents to the Injuries Board assessing the application, or if they fail to state in writing whether they consent to the assessment or not, the Injuries Board will proceed to carry out the assessment.

 If the person who causes the accident states in writing that they do not consent to the Injuries Board making an assessment, the Injuries Board will issue what’s termed an authorisation, which permits the applicant (injured party) to bring legal proceedings.

 Can I claim for an accident at work that was my fault?

 If you are the cause of your own injury and no negligence arises then, in our opinion, it is imprudent to commence such an action.

-Employers should have Accident Report Forms which can be completed and the employer should be notified also with any means possible.
+Employers should have Accident Report Forms that can be completed and the employer should be notified also by any means possible.